The Pride Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

-When you consider the protein-boosting effects of the corn gluten feed and flaxseed in this recipe and soybean meal and corn gluten meal contained in some of the other recipes, this looks like the profile of a kibble containing a below average amount of meat.
+When you consider the protein-boosting effect of the corn gluten feed and flaxseed in this recipe as well as the soybean and corn gluten meals in some of the others, this looks like the profile of a kibble containing a moderate amount of meat.

-The Pride dog food is a plant-based kibble using a below average amount of pork or chicken by-product meals as its main sources of animal protein, thus earning the brand 3 stars.
+The Pride is a plant-based dry dog food using a moderate amount of pork and bone meal or chicken by-product meal as its main sources of animal protein, thus earning the brand 2.5 stars.

 A Final Word